 Is your business struggling with competitors or unauthorized resellers using your brand name in their paid search ads?
-Are they devaluing your brand or distracting your customers from finding you online?
-If so, it’s time to take action!
+Are they devaluing your brand, products or services, and distracting your customers from finding you online?
+If so, it's time to take action!

 **Before filing a complaint, it’s very important that you read all of the information in the trademark policy here.

 - File a complaint here or via email firstname.lastname@example.org about the use of your trademark in AdWords ads so Google can investigate.

 - Owners of the trademark rights to the term in question within the country in question can file a trademark complaint.
 For any other party to file a complaint, the trademark owner needs to send written approval to email@example.com verifying that the specific entity is “authorized to act on our behalf with respect to Google AdWords trademark matters.”

 - Trademark owners do not need to be AdWords advertisers to submit a complaint.

 - After filing a complaint, you’ll receive an auto-response email confirmation.
 Unless there’s an issue with your complaint, you won’t receive any more emails from Google until the investigation is finished.